History of Cade Cunningham in Timeline

 On March 12, 2021, Cade Cunningham posted 25 points, eight rebounds, and five assists in an 83–74 upset win against top-seeded Baylor in the Big 12 tournament semifinals.

-April 1, 2021: Announced Entry into 2021 NBA Draft
+April 1, 2021: Declares for the NBA Draft

 On April 1, 2021, Cade Cunningham announced that he would enter the 2021 NBA draft and forgo his remaining college eligibility.
+Analysts regarded him as the consensus number one pick in the draft.

-2021: Drafted First Overall by Pistons
+2021: Drafted First Overall by the Detroit Pistons

 In 2021, Cade Cunningham was drafted with the first overall pick of the NBA draft by the Detroit Pistons.

-January 25, 2022: Recorded Stat Line Similar to Michael Jordan
+January 25, 2022: Joins Michael Jordan with Stat Line

 February 18, 2022: Named MVP of Rising Stars Challenge